In this guide

 I'm unhappy with my mobile broadband deal.
 Can I return my dongle?

-Your best bet is to buy online, as this guarantees you are covered by the UK's Distance Selling Regulations.
+Your best bet is to buy online as this ensures you are covered by the UK's Distance Selling Regulations.
 These guarantee you:

 Also remember that if you end up wanting to return a mobile broadband dongle, card or stick and you made use of a bundled offer (including extras such as laptops, SIM card or any other peripherals) you must be able to return all these goods to your provider as you were sold them.
 If any parts are missing or damaged, it is unlikely you will be able to return your device.